IEntin/ClientServer/README.md

 still using locks, but this type of locking is relatively rare for large tasks and does not\
 affect overall performance.

-Memory Pooling.
-Business code and compression/decompression are not allocating after startup.
+Memory reuse.
+Business code, compression, and encryption are not allocating after short\
+adjustment period.

 Builtin optional LZ4 compression.